littleosbook/littleosbook/paging.md

 It is important to note that all addresses within the page directory, page tables and in `cr3` needs to be physical addresses to the structures, never virtual.
-This will be more relevant in later sections where we dynamically update the paging structures, such as in the chapter on [user mode](#user-mode).
+This will be more relevant in later sections where we dynamically update the paging structures (see the chapter ["User Mode"](#user-mode)).

 An instruction that is useful when an updating a PDT or PT is `invlpg`.
 It invalidates the _Translation Lookaside Buffer_ (TLB) entry for a virtual address.
 This is only required when changing a PDE or PTE that was previously mapped to something else.
-If it had previously been marked as not present (bit 0 was set to 0), doing `invlpg` is unnecessary.
-Also, changing the value of `cr3` will cause all entries in the TLB to be invalidated.
+If the PDE or PTE had previously been marked as not present (bit 0 was set to 0), executing `invlpg` is unnecessary.
+Changing the value of `cr3` will cause all entries in the TLB to be invalidated.

 An example of invalidating a TLB entry is shown below: